blockncounter/blockchain/README.md

 # blockchain
-PoW Blockchain created using Node.js and TypeScript
+Proof-of-Work Blockchain created using Node.js, Express, and TypeScript